Goldman Sachs Group Inc. Has $2.19 Million Holdings in Old Second Bancorp, Inc. (NASDAQ:OSBC)

-Goldman Sachs Group Inc. boosted its holdings in Old Second Bancorp, Inc. (NASDAQ:OSBC) by 116.5% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 165,670 shares of the financial services provider’s stock after buying an additional 89,157 shares during the quarter.
-Goldman Sachs Group Inc. owned approximately 0.57% of Old Second Bancorp worth $2,188,000 at the end of the most recent reporting period.
+Goldman Sachs Group Inc. grew its position in shares of Old Second Bancorp, Inc. (NASDAQ:OSBC) by 116.5% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 165,670 shares of the financial services provider’s stock after purchasing an additional 89,157 shares during the quarter.
+Goldman Sachs Group Inc. owned approximately 0.57% of Old Second Bancorp worth $2,188,000 as of its most recent SEC filing.

-A number of other large investors have also added to or reduced their stakes in OSBC.
-Marshall Wace LLP acquired a new stake in Old Second Bancorp in the first quarter valued at about $60,000.
+Other hedge funds have also recently made changes to their positions in the company.
+Stonebridge Capital Advisors LLC acquired a new stake in shares of Old Second Bancorp during the first quarter valued at about $27,000.
+Marshall Wace LLP acquired a new stake in shares of Old Second Bancorp during the first quarter valued at about $60,000.
 Citigroup Inc. boosted its stake in shares of Old Second Bancorp by 192.6% during the fourth quarter.
 Citigroup Inc. now owns 6,583 shares of the financial services provider’s stock valued at $66,000 after purchasing an additional 4,333 shares in the last quarter.
-Squarepoint Ops LLC acquired a new stake in shares of Old Second Bancorp during the fourth quarter valued at about $211,000.
-JPMorgan Chase & Co. boosted its stake in shares of Old Second Bancorp by 75.7% during the fourth quarter.
-JPMorgan Chase & Co. now owns 132,205 shares of the financial services provider’s stock valued at $1,335,000 after purchasing an additional 56,960 shares in the last quarter.
+UBS Group AG boosted its stake in shares of Old Second Bancorp by 19.1% during the first quarter.
+UBS Group AG now owns 5,615 shares of the financial services provider’s stock valued at $74,000 after purchasing an additional 899 shares in the last quarter.
 Finally, Susquehanna International Group LLP acquired a new stake in shares of Old Second Bancorp during the fourth quarter valued at about $115,000.
-70.98% of the stock is currently owned by institutional investors and hedge funds.
+70.98% of the stock is currently owned by hedge funds and other institutional investors.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 9th.
-Stockholders of record on Friday, July 30th will be given a dividend of $0.05 per share.
-The ex-dividend date is Thursday, July 29th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 1.76%.
-Old Second Bancorp’s dividend payout ratio (DPR) is 21.74%.

 A number of brokerages have recently commented on OSBC.
 Raymond James cut their price target on Old Second Bancorp from $16.00 to $15.00 and set a “strong-buy” rating on the stock in a research note on Friday, July 23rd.
-Zacks Investment Research lowered Old Second Bancorp from a “buy” rating to a “hold” rating in a research note on Tuesday, June 29th.
+Zacks Investment Research downgraded Old Second Bancorp from a “buy” rating to a “hold” rating in a research report on Tuesday, June 29th.

 About Old Second Bancorp